Transit guarantees

 Validity of the individual guarantee

-When needed, the individual guarantee of the transit is valid in countries, which can be EU countries or common transit countries.
+The individual transit guarantee is valid in the EU countries or common transit countries where it is needed.

 Repayment of the individual guarantee